-Working magic is about respecting your environment and turning your life into an adventure with limitless possibilities.
-We give you a step-by-step guide to making a sigil - a form of magic that brings you your heart's desire.
-All you need is a pencil and paper... so what are you waiting for?
+Working magic is about getting to know what makes you tick and turning your life into an adventure with limitless possibilities.
+We give you a step-by-step guide to making a sigil – a form of magic that brings you your heart’s desire.
+All you need is a pencil and paper… so what are you waiting for?

-Here at Mookychick we believe that magic (spells, not stage magicians) is an unexplained science.
-Believe that, and it makes the world a better place.
-You don't have to belong to any one religion to work magic.
-Christians and Wiccans and Atheists all believe in science - Christians and Wiccans and Atheists can all work magic.
+Here at Mookychick we find it useful (and entertaining) to believe that magic (spells, not stage magicians) can be thought of as an unexplained science.
+You don’t have to belong to any one religion to work magic.
+All kinds of Christians and Wiccans and atheists believe in science.
+All kinds of Christians and Wiccans and Atheists work magic.

-This week we're going to show you how to make and charge a magical sigil, because the universe is as full of possibilities as you are.
+This week we’re going to show you how to make and charge a magical sigil, because the universe is as full of possibilities as you are.
 How are you going to let that potential out?
-Work nights in a convenience store and plug away at your garage band / unpublished novel in the hopes you'll get famous one day?
+Work nights in a convenience store, plugging away at your garage band / unpublished novel in the hopes your creativity will get recognised one day?
 Fine.
-Hard work is where it's at.
-But why not tap into all the forces of the universe while you're at it?
+Excellent, in fact.
+Hard work is where it’s at.
+But why not tap into all the forces of the universe while you’re at it?
 As well as hoiking those promotional band posters all round town, do yourself a favour and secretly draw a charged magical sigil on each one.
 Let the magic come to you for a change!
-After all, the worst that could happen is your sigil doesn't bring you quite what you expected.
-Well, that's the universe for ya...
+After all, the worst that could happen is your sigil doesn’t bring you quite what you expected.
+Well, that’s the universe for ya…

 So what exactly is a sigil?
-In a nutshell, it's you writing a sentence expressing your deepest desire which you then turn into a symbolic picture, fill with energy then forget about - and wait to see if your deepest wish comes true.
+In a nutshell, one tried-and-tested way you can create a sigil is by writing a sentence expressing your deepest desire then turning into a symbolic picture.
+Then you can fill this picture with energy and forget about it – and wait to see if your goal comes true.

 Unlike complicated magical rituals, you will need:

 - A pen or pencil